-As we age, our mobility and time spent outdoors can diminish, and whilst extra care may be necessary, spending time in the outdoors can hold many benefits, especially for someone living with dementia.
+As we age, our mobility and time spent outdoors can diminish, and whilst extra care may be necessary, spending time in the outdoors can hold many benefits, especially for someone who needs home care or senior memory care like those found at Sabal Palms Senior Living memory care.
 Here we will explore some of the many benefits of exploring the outdoors along with some ideas for dementia friendly activities.

 Quite often our memories are linked to a specific place, therefore visiting somewhere which is familiar to your loved one may help to spark memories.
 Places such as the seaside or a park they used to visit as a child can be excellent for aiding reminiscence, as the mix of familiar sights, scents and sounds may bring your loved one back to a time they remember fondly.

 Why not visit somewhere familiar with your loved one and start a conversation surrounding memories of that place to encourage conversation?
 Once back indoors, an added activity could involve showing your loved one photos of them in the same location to encourage further reminiscence.

 The outdoors is a fantastic platform for multi-sensory exploration.
 As we age, it can be common that our senses may decline, therefore it’s important to explore a range of activities for people with dementia which will stimulate and engage the senses.

 Try engaging your loved one in activities such as gardening, which with the sights and scents of the flowers, mixed with the feel of petals and the sounds of nature around provide a fantastic multi-sensory experience.